 said here that is based upon The Model Constitution for

-Likewise, our congregations are spread across two states and a
+congregations are spread across two states and a commonwealth.

-commonwealth.
-Those state/commonwealth codes are very similar but
+Those state/commonwealth codes are similar but not identical.
+It

 includes helpful material for many of the issues we face.